Jewson

 Jewson is one of the largest chains of British general builders' merchants, selling to small and medium building contractors.
-The chain comprises around 600 branches located all across Great Britain.
-Jewson is part of Denmark's STARK Group.
+The chain comprises around 500 branches located all across Great Britain.
+Jewson is owned by Stark Group.

 History

 George Jewson bought a business in Earith in 1836 to trade goods in the Huntingdonshire Fens of East Anglia.
 His son John Wilson Jewson (b.
 1817) had 13 children: the eldest, George, at the time working with a timber merchant in Norwich, suggested expansion there.

 John Jewson bought a house in Colegate in Norwich in 1868, and he moved there where he developed a successful timber, coal and builders' merchant business.
 The family played a role in civic service in Norwich and Norfolk.

 Jewson, as part of the Meyer group, was acquired by the French conglomerate Saint-Gobain in April 2000.

-In October 2001, Worldwide Business Information and Market Reports stated that "Having undergone a period of major consolidation, the builders' merchants market is now dominated by Jewson Ltd (owned by Saint-Gobain Building Distribution Ltd), Wolseley and Travis Perkins...
-These top three companies each have total sales of over £1bn."
+In 2011, it acquired Build Center from Wolseley UK.

-In December 2022, Saint-Gobain announced it was selling Jewson to Denmark's STARK Group for £740m.
-The sale included Northern Ireland local brands Gibbs & Dandy and JP Corry, specialist brands Jewson Civil Frazer and Minster, and International Timber.
-The sale was completed in early 2023, when STARK appointed former Travis Perkins executive John Carter as CEO of the newly-formed Stark Building Materials UK Ltd.
+In March 2023, Saint-Gobain sold Jewson to Stark Group for £740 million.
+The sale included Gibbs & Dandy, the Northern Ireland based brand JP Corry, specialist brands Jewson Civil Frazer and Minster, and International Timber.
+STARK appointed former Travis Perkins executive John Carter as CEO of the newly-formed Stark Building Materials UK Ltd.